LucasChilders/bapc-log/README.md

 =====
 Keeps log of all posts from reddit.com/r/buildapcsales/new to later on plot graph and create searchable data.

+All changes to the log.csv file will be pushed here nightly.

 ####Dependencies
 * PRAW